steveklabnik/hypermedia-presentation/five_steps_of_design/04_create_media_types.md

 A response MAY contain `created_at`, `scraped_at`, `scraping_success`, `updated_at`, `url`, `web_pages_count`, `validation_errors_count`, `validation_warnings_count`, and `pending_count` elements.

-<!SLIDE lightblue-title medium-paras>
+<!SLIDE lightblue-title medium-paras line-height>

 # Hypermedia Controls

 A response MAY include a `forms` element, which is an array of objects.
 They MUST have these elements: `href`, `rel`, and `data` elements. `data` will be an array of objects that MUST have two keys, `name`, and `value`.

-<!SLIDE lightblue-title medium-paras>
+<!SLIDE lightblue-title medium-paras line-height>

 # Hypermedia Controls